 B. Planning Agent review.

-(1) After the Planning Agent has all needed information (s)he may need to consult other officials and will have five working days to make a decision.
+(1) After the Planning Agent has all needed information, (s)he may need to consult other officials and will have five working days to make a decision.

 (2) If the Planning Agent determines that there may be an impact on abutters or that the abutters should have an opportunity to comment, (s)he will require review by the Planning Board which requires notice to the abutters.